Fudge-y chocolate pudding with no dyes or additives, less sugar and added wholesome ingredients: eggs, cocoa, peanut butter and milk.

-I made this the other day and while we were enjoying the luscious, fudge, smooth pudding I told my husband that I should probably post the recipe since I hardly have any sweet recipes.
+Years ago, (before I originally posted this recipe) while we were enjoying the luscious, smooth chocolate pudding I told my husband that I should probably post the recipe since I hardly had any sweet recipes.
 He laughed in response.
 While he was laughing I was formulating my response…

 - Hey!
 Dietitians enjoy dessert, too!